Today's Best Tech Deals

 The SpinSub sports a 3.5mm input instead of the traditional RCA input.
 The included 2-meter braided-nylon cable plugs directly into the sub output of any 2nd-generation Andover Audio SpinBase.

 I should note that this past January, Andover Audio updated their award-winning SpinBase to include a 3.5mm subwoofer output port.
-Standing by early adopters, Andover Audio offers owners of the 1st-generation SpinBase—which doesn’t have such connectivity—a 50-percent-off trade-up program until September 1, 2021.
-You can read the details here.
+Standing by early adopters, Andover Audio offers owners of the 1st-generation SpinBase—which doesn’t have such connectivity—a 50-percent-off trade-up program until September 1, 2021 (the offer has since expired).